design-first/system-designer-documentation/docs/Privacy Policy.md

 * your systems and
 * your IDE preferences.

-There is no tracker on System Designer, System Designer website.
+There is no tracker on System Designer, System Designer website and System Designer documentation website.

 ## So where these informations are saved?